ennis/artifice/NOTES.md

 // -> jetpack compose does this, presumably with compiler magic
 // -> issue: how do we know which parameters are statically known at the call site?
 //   -> we don't even have access to the call site in the macro

+# Different types of menus

+- native window menus
+- native context menus
+- custom context menus (popup windows)

+For native menus: create a menu object, each action is associated to an ID.

+# Attribute types and rust enums

+Common attribute types:
+- f64
+- vecN (with N=2..4)
+- string
+- f64 arrays
+- bool

+Would like to encode rust types in the DB.

+Attributes are stored as JSON in the DB.
+The JSON is then deserialized as a generic cloneable `Value` container.
+Alternatively: don't deserialize the value?

+Then, individual "schema" types can initialize themselves from the `Value` (enums, etc.).